microsoft/botframework-solutions/docs/_docs/virtual-assistant/tutorials/customize-assistant/csharp/2-edit-your-greeting.md

 The assistant's greeting uses an [Adaptive Card](https://adaptivecards.io/), an open framework that lets you describe your content as you see fit and deliver it beautifully wherever your customers are.

 1. Copy and paste the following JSON payload to demonstrate how you can start customizing the look and feel of your Assistant.
-Note the inline references (`@{NewUserIntroCardTitle()}`) to other LG elements to further adapt the contents at runtime.
+Note the inline references (`${NewUserIntroCardTitle()}`) to other LG elements to further adapt the contents at runtime.

 ```json
 {